 If you want to make garlic parmesan zucchini noodles in a bowl instead of lasagna, you can either shave them with a potato peeler or spiralize them if you want a thicker texture.
 They cook up quickly and take on amazing flavors of garlic and parmesan.
 I big ole bowl of zucchini noodles is comforting and delicious.

-If you can’t get past missing the tomato sauce, you can make a homemade nomato sauce or use a store bought one in a jar.
-This sauce uses a variety of vegetables to make a similar sauce to tomato sauce.
+If you can’t get past missing the tomato sauce in your life, you can make a homemade nomato sauce or use a store bought one in a jar.

-The basic ingredient to make the texture is pumpkin puree, but it combines multiple vegetables to make a well rounded imitation tomato sauce that is pleasing to eat.
+The basic ingredient to make the texture of nomato sauce is pumpkin puree, but it combines multiple vegetables to make a well rounded imitation tomato sauce that is pleasing to eat.
 If you don’t think it sounds yummy, give it a try and you might change your mind.